Divi Review: Is It Still the Best Multipurpose WordPress Theme Available in 2023?

 Then, once you get the hang of how things work, you should be able to use Divi rather effectively soon after.

-That being said, Divi is a huge software product in itself — not just ‘any ol’ WordPress theme’.
+That being said, Divi is a huge software product in itself, not just ‘any ol’ WordPress theme’.
 And, as such, there are a lot of things to discover before you can call yourself a true Divi pro.

-So, in summary, I’d say the learning curve is nonexistent if you just want to build a nice-looking site, but then it gets rather steep if you want to take advantage of the full scope of Divi’s capabilities.
+So, in summary, I’d say the learning curve is okay if you just want to build a nice-looking site, but then it gets rather steep if you want to take advantage of the full scope of Divi’s capabilities.

 Note: If you ever need any help, the documentation of Divi is quite handy, and is written with the casual user in mind.

-One of the key things Divi has going for it is that it’s incredibly adjustable and can serve any purpose you can imagine.
+One of the key things Divi has going for it is it’s incredibly adjustable and can serve any purpose you can imagine.

 This means that even if you change the direction of your site in the future, you’ll still be able to use the same theme.
 For that, Divi is a good investment.